• 7 min read

 What Exactly Is a Lambda Function URL?

-An AWS Lambda function URL is a native HTTPS endpoint tied directly to your Lambda function.
-Once enabled, it lets you invoke your function from anywhere—no API Gateway, no proxy setup.
+An AWS Lambda URL (or Lambda function URL) is a native HTTPS endpoint attached to your Lambda function.
+Once enabled, it allows you to:

-It’s as straightforward as hitting a URL and executing serverless logic.
+It’s as straightforward as hitting a Lambda function URL in your browser or from an application and having AWS Lambda execute your business logic.

 Top Benefits of Using Lambda URLs